logo

 Do Not Write Your Own Newsletter

-We Already Know You're the Experts
+We Already Know: You're The Experts

 resist temptation

-hard lesson
+a hard lesson

 four brand effects